reisir/mondtholomew/README.md

 # Mondtholomew

-Mond, but I fixed it, for the most part
+Mond but it work

 ## Features

 - Includes the [Anurati Free](https://www.behance.net/gallery/33704618/ANURATI-Free-Font) font by default, no need to download it
-- Weather works
+- Weather that actually works
+- Seamless resizing with mousewheel
-- Uses WebNowPlaying for browser and spotify media info
+- Uses WebNowPlaying for browser and Spotify media info
   - Can be switched back to normal NowPlaying for local music players

 ## Usage